faenrandir/a_careful_examination/documents/polygamy/oct5-1843/october-5th-journal-entry.md

 > Evening, at home, and walked up and down the streets with my scribe.
 Gave instructions to try those persons who were preaching, teaching, or practicing the doctrine of plurality of wives: for, according to the law, I hold the keys of this power in the last days; for there is never but one on earth at a time on whom the power and its keys are conferred; *and I have constantly said no man shall have but one wife at a time, unless the Lord directs otherwise.*

-### Interpretation

-There are many ways to interpret the original entry and the later changes (some involving dishonesty of one or more parties).
-Meg Stout has advanced the [tactical mandate hypothesis](http://www.millennialstar.org/commentary-on-joseph-smiths-monogamy/).

 ### Joseph Fielding Smith attestation[^jfsheardthrough]

+A discussion about the accuracy of historical transmission centered on the journal entry, apparently under the assumption that it was intended to be seen as a denial of polygamy (which Dan Vogel argues against, as discussed previously).
 In the book [Blood Atonement and the Origin of Plural Marriage](https://www.gutenberg.org/ebooks/50535), Joseph Fielding Smith (JFS) corresponded with Richard G. Evans, second counselor in the Presidency of the RLDS Church:

 > You "confidently affirm that there is not a single word in a single sermon, lecture, statement, newspaper or Church publication printed during the life of Joseph Smith, wherein he by word has endorsed the doctrine of plurality of wives, not a single statement."
 Whether any such statement was ever printed in his lifetime or not I am not prepared to say.
 But I do know of such evidence being recorded during his lifetime, for I have seen it.